-Before joining Smith, Gambrell & Russell, Mr. Mazursky was the head of the executive and compensation practice at another Atlanta law firm and then was the founder and managing member of the largest law firm in the Southeast that specialized in executive compensation and employee benefits.
-That firm is now part of Smith, Gambrell & Russell’s executive compensation and employee benefits group.
+Before joining Smith Gambrell, Mr. Mazursky was the head of the executive and compensation practice at another Atlanta law firm and then was the founder and managing member of the largest law firm in the Southeast that specialized in executive compensation and employee benefits.
+That firm is now part of Smith Gambrell Russell’s executive compensation and employee benefits group.

 Mr. Mazursky graduated with highest academic achievement in his class from Emory University and was a member of Phi Beta Kappa.
 He received his J.D. from the Georgetown University Law Center, where he served on the Editorial Board of The Tax Lawyer.
-Mr. Mazursky has been named to the Georgia Super Lawyer list by his peers in the Employee Benefits/ERISA practice areas.
+Mr. Mazursky has been ranked by ChambersUSA as a Band 1 practitioner in Employee Benefits & Executive Compensation from 2020 – 2021.
+He has also been named to the Georgia Super Lawyer list by his peers in the Employee Benefits/ERISA practice areas.

 Mr. Mazursky is a member of the Southern Employee Benefits Conference.
 He has served as a member of the Atlanta Bar Association Tax Section Board of Directors.